What is a Kilimanjaro tipping ceremony?

 Vaccines and malaria tablets

-The Tanzania visa fee is $50 for pretty much all western countries (except $100 for US).
-Visa can be done on arrival.
+The Tanzanian visa fee is $50 for pretty much all countries.
+The exception is the US, where citizens must purchase a longer, $100 Tanzania visa.
+Conveniently, visas can be purchased upon arrival in the country.
 Read more about obtaining a Tanzania visa.

 Have any questions regarding the Kilimanjaro tipping guidelines?
-Please feel free to speak to us or leave a reply in the comments below.
+Please feel free to speak to us or leave a comment below.